vojtechruz/vojtechruzicka-blog/src/posts/css-flexbox/index.md

 <iframe height="400" scrolling="no" src="//codepen.io/vojtechruz/embed/preview/yLYJmeP/?height=400&amp;&amp;default-tab="result" frameborder="no" allowtransparency="true" allowfullscreen="true" style="width: 100%;"></iframe>

 ### Ordering items
-Items in the flexbox container are not necessary displayed in the order, in which they are declared in HTML.
+Items in the flexbox container are not necessarily displayed in the order, in which they are declared in HTML.
 That is, you can reorder items by assigning them specific `order` property.
 This is an integer value and defaults to 0 if not specified otherwise.
 This property is set not on the flex container level, but at the item level, as you want to order individual items.

 If you want to put items before those, which don't have order specified, you can use negative values.